De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 5.2 Medium Power Transformers (10-100 MVA) Multi-Point Fluorescent Temperature Sensor Deployment

-Fan group control implements 2-3 stage operation: first group (33% of fans) activates at 60°C top oil or 85°C winding, second group at 70°C/95°C, third group at 75°C/100°C. Individueel fan motor current monitoring detects failures within seconds—when one fan’s current drops below 60% of normal while others run, the controller activates a spare fan and generates maintenance alerts.
+Fan group control implements 2-3 stage operation: first group (33% of fans) activates at 60°C top oil or 85°C winding, second group at 70°C/95°C, third group at 75°C/100°C. Individual fan motor current monitoring detects failures within seconds—when one fan’s current drops below 60% of normal while others run, the controller activates a spare fan and generates maintenance alerts.
 This redundancy prevents cascade failures where losing one fan overloads others.

-Monitoring Element Sensortype Quantity Alarmdrempel Interlock Action
+Monitoring Element Sensortype Quantity Alarm Threshold Interlock Action

-Topolietemperatuur Pt100 RTD 2 sensoren 85°C-alarm / 95°C trip All fans activate
+Topolietemperatuur Pt100 RTD 2 sensoren 85°C alarm / 95°C trip All fans activate

 Cooling Fans Huidig + Trillingen Per fan unit Current ±15% / Vibration 5mm/s Standby fan start